systechafrica/NASSIT-Documentation/docs/src/videotutorials/adminPanel.md

 ### System Administration processes

-"This category of videos demonstrates how various processes are executed within the Administration pane in FundMaster Xc."
+"This category of videos demonstrates how various processes are executed within the Administration pane in FundMaster:"

 <div class="videos-grid">
   <div v-for="video in videos" :key="video.id" class="video-item">